NKstats/RHC-Analysis/README.md

 This project generates two main PDF documents to summarize and report on the analysis performed:

-1. ``Summary.pdf``: A concise overview of the project with visualizations, highlighting key findings.
-To generate, run:
+1. ``Summary.pdf``: An overview of the project with visualizations.
+It serves as a quick, high-level summary of the analysis.
+To generate, run the command below in your terminal once you have logged into the Docker container.
+Ensure the terminal is set to the correct directory.
+By default, the setup ensures the terminal points to the directory holding the necessary files.
+However, verify this to avoid errors.

 ```bash
    make Summary.pdf
 ```

-2. ``Report.pdf``: The final report containing all figures, analysis, and explanations of methodologies used in the project.
-This document is suited for readers or those seeking to replicate or expand upon the analysis.
+2. ``Report.pdf``: The final report containing all figures, analysis, and concise explanations of methodologies used in the analysis.
+This document is suited for readers or those seeking to replicate the analysis.

 ```bash
    make Report.pdf